dmakvh/eureka/Configuring-Eureka.md

 If you are [building](https://github.com/Netflix/eureka/wiki/Building-Eureka-Client-and-Server) the WAR archive, you can edit the files under _eureka-server/conf_ in place and the build takes care of placing the properties files under WEB-INF/classes before creating the archive.

-If you are [downloading]("http://search.maven.org/#search%7Cga%7C1%7Ceureka-server" ) the archive from maven, then you can merge in the edited property files under WEB-INF/classes yourself.
+If you are [downloading]("https://netflixoss.ci.cloudbees.com/job/eureka-master/lastStableBuild/" ) the archive from cloudbees, then you can merge in the edited property files under WEB-INF/classes yourself.

 [Running](https://github.com/Netflix/eureka/wiki/Running-the-Demo-Application) the demo application may help you to understand the configurations better.